 Once a place of worship in Greek mythology, this mystical phenomenon is arguably Kefalonia’s top tourist attraction.
 Surrounded by thick forest and created through the decaying of rocks, the cave was only rediscovered in 1951.

 Melissani Cave is Located in the small village of Karavomylos, just 2km from Sami town.
-And, can be paired with a visit to Drogarati Cave – discussed below.

 2. Myrtos Beach